fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 // ...
 ```

-However, care must be taken with the uniqueness index.
+However, we want to be careful when using the uniqueness index.
 If there are already documents in the database that violate the uniqueness condition, [no index will be created](https://dev.to/akshatsinghania/mongoose-unique-not-working-16bf).
 So when adding a uniqueness index, make sure that the database is in a healthy state!
 The test above added the user with username _root_ to the database twice, and these must be removed for the index to be formed and the code to work.

 Mongoose validations do not detect the index violation, and instead of _ValidationError_ they return an error of type _MongoServerError_.
 We therefore need to extend the error handler for that case: